 Areas of practice

-Ms Tang has many years of experience in advising M&A transactions related to port shipping, energy, mining, medical and health care and other industries.
-Ms. Tang’s representative transactions include: the integration of Liaoning Ports, judicial reorganization of Dandong Port Entities, the capital increase and debt-for-equity exchange of Yingkou Port Group at the value of RMB58.9 billion, CMSI’s participation in the system restructuring of Zhanjiang Port (Group) Co. , Ltd., China.
-Shipping Terminal Development Co., Ltd.’s acquisition of a Belgian port company, and acquisitions of oil blocks in central Asia and investment projects in South America, Australia and Russia by several energy and mineral resources investment companies, and domestic and overseas investment transactions by Sinopharm Group Co., Ltd.
+Ms. Tang has many years of experience in advising on major debt restructuring, reorganization and M&As, and major assets restructuring in port and shipping, energy, mining, healthcare and other industries.
+Ms. Tang’s representative transactions include: judicial reorganization of entities affiliated to Dandong Port, the RMB58.9 billion capital increase and debt-for-equity exchange of Yingkou Port Group Corp., the reorganization and acquisition of Liaoning Port Group by China Merchants Group, China Merchants Group’s capital increase to Zhanjiang Port (Group) Co. , Ltd (“Zhanjiang Port”), ‘Holdings (International) Co., Ltd.’s participation in the system restructuring of Zhanjiang Port, Shipping Terminal Development Co., Ltd.’s acquisition of a Belgian port company, and acquisitions of oil fields in central Asia and investment in mining projects in South America, Australia and Russia by several energy and mineral resources investment companies, and domestic and overseas investment transactions by Sinopharm Group Co., Ltd.

 Ms. Tang received her LL.B. from East China University of Political Science and Law in 2001.

 Her working languages are Chinese and English.
-She is also proficient in communicating in Japanese.